Classes & Events News Get

 Dr. Winters is committed to community pediatrics and child advocacy and maintains a special interest in helping youth combat obesity.
 To that end, he created a dance exercise program for kids and adopted the moniker “Dr. Tye: Hip Hop Dance Doc.”
 As Dr. Tye, he has been featured in a variety of media, both print and broadcast.

 Dr. Winters is the current Vice President of the American College of Osteopathic Pediatricians.
-Additionally, he is the Chair for the Under-represented in Medicine Learning Community and an At-Large Member to the Executive Board for the Association of Pediatric Program Directors.
+Additionally, he is an At-Large Member to the Executive Board for the Association of Pediatric Program Directors and member of the ACGME Pediatric Residency Review Committee.
 Dr. Winters has lectured widely, both regionally and nationally, on topics such as obesity, stress and sexuality in adolescents.

 Dr. Winters received his BA from the University of Michigan-Dearborn and his DO from the Ohio University Heritage College of Osteopathic Medicine.
 He completed his postgraduate training at Nationwide Children’s Hospital in Columbus, OH.
 In addition to his duties at Atlantic Health System, he is a clinical assistant professor in the department of pediatrics at Sidney Kimmel College of Medicine at Thomas Jefferson University and a clinical associate professor in the department of pediatrics at St. George’s University School of Medicine in Grenada.